 Future of DataOps

 DataOps is constantly evolving in response to emerging technologies and changing business needs.
-According to a report by MarketBiz, the global DataOps platform market is expected to experience significant growth over the forecast period of 2023 - 2032, with a projected value of $7,091.38 million.
+According to a report by MarketBiz, the global DataOps Observability platform market is expected to experience significant growth over the forecast period of 2023 - 2032, with a projected value of $7,091.38 million.
 This growth is driven by the increasing demand for real-time data insights, the adoption of cloud-based solutions and the rising popularity of Agile and DevOps-related practices.
-The DataOps platform market is also anticipated to see growth in various regions, including North America, Europe, Asia Pacific, Latin America, the Middle East—and Africa.
+The DataOps Observability platform market is also anticipated to see growth in various regions, including North America, Europe, Asia Pacific, Latin America, the Middle East—and Africa.
 The market is projected to reach a value of $7,091.38 million, up from $1,150 million in 2022, with a compound annual growth rate of 22.4%.

 Overall, the future of DataOps is expected to see continued growth and evolution as businesses and organizations seek to optimize and leverage data-driven insights to drive their success.